 Visual Studio creates one project and a solution.
 You can see them in the Solution Explorer window.
 (If the Solution Explorer window is not visible, choose Solution Explorer from the View menu.)
 The solution has a driver project named UmdfDriver.
 To see the driver source code, open any of the files under Source Files.
-Driver.cpp and Device.cpp are good places to start.
+Driver.c and Device.c are good places to start.

 In the Solution Explorer window, right-click Solution 'UmdfDriver' (1 project), and choose Configuration Manager.
-Choose a configuration and platform for both the driver project and the package project.
+Choose a configuration and platform for the driver project.
 For example, choose Debug and x64.

 In the Solution Explorer window, right-click UmdfDriver, and choose Properties.
 Navigate to Configuration Properties > Driver Settings > General, and note that Target Platform defaults to Universal.

-To build your driver and create a driver package, choose Build Solution from the Build menu.
+To build your driver, choose Build Solution from the Build menu.
 Microsoft Visual Studio displays build progress in the Output window.
 (If the Output window is not visible, choose Output from the View menu.)